computablelabs/compspec/TopLevelSpec.md

 # The Computable Protocol

-The Computable protocol creates a decentralized data market.
-The global network is made up of many individual `Market` instances.
-Each `Market` conceptually holds a single dataset and is created and controlled by the owners of the dataset.
-These owners could correspond to existing organizations, or could be a decentralized set of interested parties.
-The coordination and access control for these individual `Market` instances is coordinated by a set of smart contracts.
-Each `Market` allows for a set of associated financial operations.
-These operations allow interested parties to invest in a particular `Market` or pay for the ability to query the data associated with that `Market`.
-To facilitate these transactions, each `Market` has a unique associated `MarketToken`.
-It is also possible for transactions to involve multiple `Market` instances.
-For these purposes, the Computable network has a global `NetworkToken` which mediates cross-`Market` interactions.

 Everything described above is implemented in a set of smart contracts which currently live on the Ethereum blockchain.
 However, it's important to note that data itself can't live on smart contracts.
 For one, datasets can be very large (gigabytes, terabytes, petabytes, exabytes or more).
 It would be infeasible to store such large collections of data on existing smart contract systems.
 For this reason, data lives "off-chain" in `Backend` systems.
 A `Backend` is software system that is responsible for storing data and coordinating with on-chain permissions layers.
 Note that many possible `Backend` implementations are possible by different vendors or groups, so long as each implementation responds to the API specified within this document.

 This document contains both concrete engineering specifications and more forward looking research projections.
 To make the separation clear, we've grouped the concrete engineering specifications in one section and research projections in another.
 It's expected that the research projections will migrate over time into the concrete engineer section, but the precise timeline for this migration isn't yet known.
 Subsections of the concrete portion of the spec are tagged with the version(s) in which these features appear.

 This document is a living, versioned specification.
 As understanding of the core aspects of the Computable protocol grows, this document will be updated accordingly.

 ![alt text][protocol_flowchart]